 The calculation method involves using your recipe/formulation, raw ingredient nutrient data, and processing losses or gains to calculate the finished products overall nutrient value.

 You can complete this process manually or use a nutrient software calculator.
 In the past, I have used Nutritics, FoodWorks and Nutritionist Pro.
-Free resources can also be found at Nutrition Panel Calculator (Australia) or at Online Labels.
+Free resources can also be found at Nutrition Panel Calculator (Australia) (updated in September 2023) or at Online Labels.

 The manual calculation can be very time-consuming if you have multiple products.
 I prefer using purpose-built software (Foodworks) as it also provides additional information that is required to appear on a food label.
 For example, ingredients list, country of origin, allergen statements, daily intake %.